 What is Project Cost Management?
-A definition

 Project cost management focuses on finding the right project and carrying it out correctly.
 It includes activities like planning, estimating, budgeting, financing, funding, managing, controlling, and benchmarking costs to ensure timely project completion within the approved budget and enhance project performance over time.